Options for Indoor Air Quality Improvement

 There are 3 main kinds of air filters: pleated, fiberglass, and media filters.
-I bet you didn’t know there were different types of filters out there.
-Well, let’s talk about each one and learn about their benefits.
+Let’s talk about each one and learn about their benefits.

 - Pleated Air Filters: Typically, a MERV 6 or higher (MERV = quality of filter) has better air flow allowance for your furnace or a/c unit.